 Our goal in the rest of this paper is to deduce the asymptotic error distribution of the Euler method for nonlinear filtering (described in Theorem \ref{thm:app1} and Theorem \ref{thm:app2}).
-The objective of filtering theory is estimation of an unobservable process $X=(X_t)_{t\in[0,T]}$ under the observation of $Y=(Y_t)_{t\in[0,T]}$.
-In this, we assume that $Y$ solves the following stochastic differential equation driven by a Brownian motion $(W_t)_{t\in[0,1]}$:
+The objective of filtering theory is the estimation of an unobservable process $X=(X_t)_{t\in[0,1]}$ under the observation of $Y=(Y_t)_{t\in[0,1]}$.
+We assume $Y$ solves the following stochastic differential equation driven by a Brownian motion $(W_t)_{t\in[0,1]}$:

-For application in many fields, we want to know the conditional distribution of $X_T$ given the $\sigma$-field generated by $(Y_t)_{t \in [0,T]}$ (see, e.g.,\ \cite{BC09}, \cite{K11}, \cite{LS77}).
-We will assume later that $X$ is a stochastic process depending on $Y$ and another noise $B=(B_t)_{t\in[0,1]}$.
-We assume, in particular, that $X$ solves a stochastic differential equation driven by $(B_t, Y_t)_{t\in[0,T]}$ and whose coefficients depend on $X_t$ and $Y_t$.
-To obtain an approximate value of the conditional expectation $\pi_1(g) := E[g(X_T)|(Y_t)_{t \in [0,T]}]$, an approximation $\bar{\pi}_T^n(g)$ constructed by the Euler method (with the regular partition) can be used. $L^p$-error bounds for $\pi_T(g) - \bar{\pi}_T^n(g)$ were obtained in several papers.
-In our treatment, we do not consider the behaviour of the error as $T \uparrow +\infty$.
-From here, we fix $T = 1$.
-In general, one can obtain the rate of convergence as follows (see Proposition \ref{prop:lpestimate2}):
+For the application in many fields, we want to know the conditional distribution of $X_1$ given the $\sigma$-field generated by $(Y_t)_{t \in [0,1]}$ (see e.g.\ \cite{BC09}, \cite{K11}, \cite{LS77}).
+We will assume later that $X$ is a stochastic process depending on $Y$ and another noise $B=(B_t)_{t\in[0,1]}$, in particular, $X$ solves a stochastic differential equation driven by $(B_t, Y_t)_{t\in[0,1]}$ and whose coefficients depend on $X_t$ and $Y_t$.
+To obtain an approximate value of the conditional expectation $\pi_1(g) := E[g(X_1)|(Y_t)_{t \in [0,1]}]$, one can use an approximation $\bar{\pi}_1^n(g)$ constructed by the Euler method (with the regular partition) for it. $L^p$-error bounds for $\pi_1(g) - \bar{\pi}_1^n(g)$ were obtained in several papers.
+In general, one can obtain its rate of convergence as follows (see Proposition \ref{prop:lpestimate2}):

-In specific cases, the rate of convergence is known to be $1/n$ as $n \rightarrow \infty$; see, for example, Picard \cite{P84}, Talay \cite{Ta86}, and Milstein and Tretyakov \cite{MT09}.
-That is,
+In specific cases, the rate of convergence is known to be $1/n$ as $n \rightarrow \infty$; see e.g.~Picard \cite{P84}, Talay \cite{Ta86}, Milstein and Tretyakov \cite{MT09}:

 We are interested in the asymptotic distribution of the error $\pi_1(g) - \bar{\pi}_1^n(g)$.
-Our objective is to apply the limit theorem for (\ref{eq:target}) to characterization of the asymptotic error distribution of the form
+Our objective is to apply the limit theorem for (\ref{eq:target}) to characterizing the asymptotic error distribution of the form